 7:00 a.m. – 4:30 p.m. and makes regular stops in front of all major

 entrances.
 The driver may be contacted by dialing 931.698.5928.

 medical center staff and former patients, or caregivers of former patients.
 Its purpose is to

 serve in an advisory capacity to assist Maury Regional as we strive to achieve

 extraordinary outcomes and to constantly improve our clinical excellence and

 Compassionate Hearts is a program designed to support the spiritual and emotional needs of our patients and their family members.
 Volunteer Services will coordinate and train volunteers to work with members of nursing, pastoral care and social services staff.
 These volunteers will visit critically ill patients who have no local family and friends and provide respite to family members who need to leave a patient's bedside.
 For more information about the program or becoming a volunteer, please contact Volunteer Services at 931.380.4047.

 MASH Student Program

-The purpose of this program is to provide appropriate, soothing music to our patients and visitors in an effort to help ease their stress and anxiety during their time in the hospital.
-Instruments used must be conducive to a health care setting.
-This volunteer opportunity is perfect for those with a musical talent they would like to share, and it is especially designed for those who work and would like to share their talents, but only have a limited time in which to offer their services.
-Hours can be very flexible for those who are interested.
+The purpose of this program is to provide appropriate, soothing music to our patients and visitors in an effort to help ease their stress and anxiety.
+This volunteer opportunity is perfect for those with a musical talent they would like to share, including those who work, but only have a limited time in which to offer their services.
+Hours can be very flexible.

-Pet therapy is a program developed by the Maury Regional Volunteer Services Department to brighten the stay of patients in our care.
-Studies have shown that physical contact with a pet can lower anxiety, reduce high blood pressure and, in some cases, cause the release of endorphins, chemicals in the body that help to reduce the pain response.
-For more information about the program, becoming a volunteer or arranging a pet visit, please contact Volunteer Services at 931.380.4047.
+Pet visits brighten the stay of patients in our care.
+Studies have shown that physical contact with a pet can lower anxiety, reduce high blood pressure and, in some cases, cause the release of endorphins--chemicals in the body that help to reduce the pain response.
+Only certified pet handlers and their animals may apply for this program.
+For more information about becoming a volunteer or arranging a pet visit, please contact Volunteer Services at 931.380.4047.